Find Books & More

 - Placing a Book on Hold

 The library’s books and other material are all listed in the PINES Catalog.
-You can search for a specific book or a specific author, or you can search for books about a topic without having a specific book in mind.
+You can search for a specific book or a specific author, or you can search for books about a subject without having a specific book in mind.

 About the Search Screen: